QR4.5.9 Testing The Theory

 QR4.5.6 The Last Standard Model

-In the second century, Ptolemy’s Almagest let experts predict the movements of the stars for the first time based on the idea that heavenly bodies, being heavenly, moved around the earth in perfect circles, or circles within circles (epicycles).
-It wasn’t true but it worked, and Ptolemy’s followers made it work for centuries.
-As new stars were found, they altered the model, to make it more complex.
-This ancient standard model only fell when Copernicus, Kepler, Galileo, and Newton developed a valid causal model to replace it.
-The standard model of physics and the standard model of Ptolemy have a lot in common, as both are:
+In the second century, Ptolemy’s Almagest let experts predict the movements of the stars for the first time, based on the belief that heavenly bodies, being heavenly, circled the earth in perfect circles, or in circles within circles (epicycles).
+It wasn’t true, but it worked, and its followers made it work for a thousand years.
+When new stars were found, they expanded the model to explain them, which made it more complex.
+This medieval standard model explained all the planets and stars until a new one was found.
+It only fell when Kepler, Copernicus, Galileo, and Newton developed a valid model to replace it.

-2. Parameterized.
-Ptolemy’s model let experts choose the free parameters of epicycle, eccentric and equant to fit the facts, and the standard model of today lets experts choose the free parameters of field, bosons and charge.
+2. Based on free parameters.
+The medieval standard model let experts choose the free parameters of epicycle, eccentric, and equant to fit the facts, and the modern standard model lets them choose the free parameters of field, boson, and charge.

-3. After the fact.
-Ptolemy’s model defined its epicycles after a new star was found, just as today’s standard model bolts on a new field after a new force is found.
+3. After the factThe medieval standard model defined its epicycles after a new star was found, and the modern standard model bolts on a new field after a new force is found.

 6. Normative.
-The Ptolemaic model was the norm of its day, so any critique of it was an attack on tradition.
-Likewise today, any standard model critique is seen as an attack on physics itself (Smolin,2006).
+The medieval standard model was the norm of its day, so any criticism of it was seen as an attack on tradition, just as now, any critique of today’s standard model is seen as an attack on physics itself (Smolin, 2006).

 When the medieval church pressured Galileo to recant, they didn’t ask him to deny that the earth went around the sun.
-They asked him to call it a mathematical fiction rather than a reality description.
-Likewise today, quantum reality is called a mathematical fiction, but what if it really does exist, just as the earth really does go around the sun?
+They just asked him to call it a mathematical fiction, not a reality description.
+Today, physicists call quantum waves mathematical fictions without a church to make them, but that doesn’t make it true.
+What if quantum waves really exist, just as the earth really does go around the sun?

-The research method of science has three steps: first it describes patterns, then it finds correlations, and finally it attributes causes (Rosenthal & Rosnow, 1991).
-This suggests that the standard model is a descriptive model that failed to evolve into a causal theory.
-The reason proposed here is that it denies that what quantum theory describes is real.
-This led Everett fantasize about many worlds (Everett,1957), and Witten to go it alone with string theory mathematics, neither of which led anywhere.
-The standard model, as a naive description based on acausal equations that lead nowhere, is essentially a scientific dead end in the history of physics, just as the last standard model was.
+The scientific method has three steps: first it describes patterns, then it finds correlations, and finally it attributes causes (Rosenthal & Rosnow, 1991).
+The standard model is then a descriptive model that didn’t become a causal theory because physicists called quantum theory a fantasy.
+Ironically, Everett then fantasized about many worlds (Everett, 1957), and Witten built a mathematical castle in the air called M-theory, neither of which led anywhere.
+The standard model may then be a scientific dead end in the history of science, just as the last standard model was.

 Next